Our Mission

 Modelica Association Bylaws

 Individuals interested in joining the Modelica Association must have contributed to an MA project or to other parts of the Modelica Association.
 A contribution is typically demonstrated by participation in at least two projects or Assembly meetings during the previous twelve-month period (§3 of the bylaws).
 There is no such prerequisite for organizational membership applications.
 Individuals and organizations may apply to become a member with this form (PDF format) which should be completed, signed, scanned and mailed to the chairman.
 Currently, the fee for individuals is 20 Euro/year and for organizations since 2007 according to the number of employees: ≤ 5: 500 Euro/year, ≤ 50: 1000 Euro/year, ≤ 500: 2000 Euro/year, > 500: 5000 Euro/year.
+In 2025 the organizational membership fees will be raised by 50%.

 Information on upcoming design meetings and more are published on the Modelica Association calendar.
 People interested to participate should contact the organizer for details.